giannilmbd/dynare/doc/manual/source/the-model-file.rst

         observations that were used to produce the smoothed values.
 Default: the last observation.

-    .. option:: infile = FILENAME

-        Load the smoothed values from a ``_results.mat`` file created by a previous Dynare run.
-Default: use the smoothed values currently in the global workspace.

     .. option:: invars = ( VARIABLE_NAME [VARIABLE_NAME ...] )

         A list of variables to read from the smoothed values.
 It can